Apothecary Diaries Inspired Hairpin

 Length is okay but need to consider the persons hair length

-the overall shape at the bottom should be less curved to fit well
+The overall shape of the pin should be less arched to fit well and not fall out of hair

 I learned here that 3D printing a pattern is a fast way of iterating- but has some downsides.

-since both sides are not flat, supports are required and cause surface imperfections on the side facing the baseplate
+Since both sides are not flat, supports are required and causes surface imperfections on the side facing the baseplate (image on the right)

-Curved surfaces are especially not curved- layer lines are extremely visible even after setting the nozzle prin to be as small as possible.
+Curved surfaces are especially not curved- layer lines are extremely visible even after having the nozzle print diameter to be as small as possible.

-Things might work as a print but could be too thin or small to actually work for sandcasting.
+Details might work as a 3D print but could be too thin or small to actually work for sandcasting.

-This was especially the case for the custom flowers, as the geometry was not very clean and the detail was very small.
+This was especially the case for the custom flowers, as the geometry was not very clean and each petal was oddly shaped and thin.

 I decided to buy a few mother of pearl flowers from Etsy- and they turned out soooo pretty.
 Much better than trying to make it 100% from scratch.

-These issues led me to look more into cleaning up 3D prints in the cosplay space.
-They showed how using bondo filler putty / UV resin, etc etc etc to fill in layer lines from prints.
+These issues led me to look more into how people cleaned up 3D prints in the cosplay space.
+They showed how using things like bondo filler putty / UV resin could fill in layer lines from prints.
 This would be very helpful but I only did half the step because my spray can of filler primer didn’t work.
-I sanded down the print to get rid of most of the lines using 180 grit and then 320 grit sandpaper
+I sanded down the print to get rid of most of the lines using 180 grit and then 320 grit sandpaper, which worked okay, but a more thorough job with the primer would've been better.
+It is easier to sand away sand than it is metal.

-To solve the other issue of surface imperfections, I cut my 3D model into two halves to print them facing up so that it would be flat prints from the baseplate, and there would be no more supports needed.
+To solve the surface imperfection issue, I cut my 3D model into two halves to print them facing up so that it would be flat prints from the baseplate, so I would no longer need supports.
 I printed dowels for the print to fit together with some slight tolerances and chamfering I learned to do from school!
 This step was also necessary to fit the pattern properly in the sandcasting process later on.

 Sandcasting requires a few things which seem simple but really are not.